betheden/hebrew-grammar/content/gender_feminine.rst

 Paradigm
 ~~~~~~~~

-Besides nouns, a feminine word can be recognized by a variety of changes
+A feminine term can be recognized by a variety of changes
 to the form.
 This paradigm shows a sample of the kinds of changes that
 signal a feminine form.